The Sun (United Kingdom): Hillsborough disaster and its aftermath

 Widespread boycotts of the newspaper throughout Merseyside followed immediately and continue to this day.
-Boycotts include both customers refusing to purchase it, and retailers refusing to stock it.
+Boycotts include both customers refusing to purchase it, and retailers refusing to stock it, while others went on to withdraw it from sale due to low demand.
 The Financial Times reported in 2019 that Merseyside sales were estimated to drop from 55,000 per day to 12,000 per day, an 80% decrease.
 Chris Horrie estimated in 2014 that the tabloid's owners had lost £15 million per month since the disaster, in 1989 prices.
 Sales also declined to a lesser degree in neighbouring parts of Cheshire and Lancashire.
 It was revealed in a documentary called Alexei Sayle's Liverpool, aired in September 2008, that many Liverpudlians will not even take the newspaper for free, or will burn or tear it up.
-The paper is referred to by Liverpudlians as The Scum, with campaigners believing it limited their fight for justice.
+The paper is referred to by Liverpudlians as The Scum or The S*n, with campaigners believing it limited their fight for justice and area politicians refusing to grant it interviews.
+Anger at the paper ran so deep that when then-Opposition Leader Keir Starmer wrote an op-ed in the paper in 2021, it drew vehement protests from Merseyside-area Labour MPs.

 The Sun was not the only newspaper to print similar stories about the alleged drunkenness and violence among Liverpool fans at the Hillsborough disaster.
 The Daily Star and Daily Mail were among the newspaper who printed claims that hooliganism was a major factor in the tragedy; however, other papers' stories were presented less prominently.
 Alex Hern of the New Statesman noted that the Daily Expresss headline on the day of "The Truth" reported claims about fans as accusations by the police, rather than fact.

 In April 1992, on the third anniversary of the Hillsborough disaster, The Sun printed an exclusive interview with Liverpool manager Graeme Souness as he celebrated Liverpool's FA Cup semi-final win over Portsmouth while recovering in hospital from heart surgery.
-Souness came under fire from Liverpool fans for conducting an interview with the newspaper, who made continued calls for him to be sacked.
+Souness came under fire from Liverpool fans for conducting an interview with the newspaper, with fans making continued calls for him to be sacked.
 Liverpool's victory in the FA Cup final a month later did little to lessen the anger towards Souness, who was already under fire for Liverpool's inconsistent league form, although he did not resign from his position until January 1994.